We Invite You to Schedule a Free Estate Planning Consultation

 What is a will and do you need one?

 You should always seek the assistance of an attorney when creating a will.
-If the proper requirements are not met during the execution of your will, it may be deemed invalid by the Court, meaning it is useless.
+If the proper requirements are not met during the execution of your Will, it mightbe deemed invalid by the Court, making it essentially useless.
 If invalid, your property will be given away according to the law of Instate Succession.
-A properly executed will meets all of North Carolina’s formal requirements.
+A properly executed Will must meet all of North Carolina’s formal requirements.

 - Changing your mind about who should inherit your property